Meet Appellate Attorney Allen Bonner

 Allen Bonner is a member of Colson Hicks Eidson’s appellate practice group and is an experienced trial and appellate lawyer, having tried both state and federal cases and handled appeals in Florida, Georgia, and the Fourth and Eleventh Circuits.
 His specialties include complex litigation, insurance, civil procedure, evidence and appeals.
 He has been a member of the firm since 2016, after previously working at the firm of Ver Ploeg & Lumpkin in Miami.

-Allen’s representative work includes the successful defense of a multi-million dollar insurance coverage and rescission suit by Lloyd’s of London; the defeat of a sovereign immunity claim by the City of Sunrise (affirmed on appeal); the dismissal of a six-figure claim for retroactive premiums against the St. John Community Development Center; summary judgments (affirmed on appeal) against Essex Insurance Company and Liberty Mutual Fire Insurance Company for breach of contract; trial verdicts against Allstate Fire and Casualty Insurance Company and Liberty Mutual for insurance bad faith; and numerous five, six, and seven figure settlements in cases of all kinds that involve questions of insurance coverage or insurer bad faith.
+Allen’s representative work includes the successful defense of a multi-million dollar insurance coverage and rescission suit by Lloyd’s of London; the defeat of a sovereign immunity claim by the City of Sunrise; the dismissal of a six-figure claim for retroactive premiums against the St. John Community Development Center; summary judgments against Essex Insurance Company and Liberty Mutual Fire Insurance Company for breach of contract; trial verdicts against Allstate Fire and Casualty Insurance Company and Liberty Mutual for insurance bad faith; and numerous five, six, and seven figure settlements in cases of all kinds that involve questions of insurance coverage or insurer bad faith.
 Notable published opinions, orders, and articles include:

 - Liberty Mutual Fire Insurance Company v.
 MI Windows & Doors, 131 So.
 3d 15 (Fla.
 2d DCA 2013)